storj/docs/app/support/faqs/page.md

 ## How are encryption keys managed?

-Storj DCS is a secure and private object storage service.
+Storj is a secure and private object storage service.
 While there are several different ways to interact with the service, including an S3 compatible gateway, CLI, developer library and tools like FileZilla, Rclone, Restic, Duplicati and more, you are responsible for keeping your encryption keys safe.

 You can learn more under [](docId:yI4q9JDB3w01xEkFWA4_z) and [](docId:KEt1PX_a8sbmwGXI4IhT_)

 ## When do you create an Access Grant in Satellite UI and when do you use the CLI?

 You can generate an Access Grant in the [](docId:nGzxQBhV8nx5Pukj6O0zT), or you can use either our Go Library or the CLI.
 In general, you use the Satellite Admin Console web interface to create an Access Grant that you can then use to set up whatever client tool you are using.
-The CLI, client library or other client tool can then use that Access Grant to interact with the Storj DCS service, or create restricted Access Grants - child Access Grants of the parent created in the Satellite Admin Console.
+The CLI, client library or other client tool can then use that Access Grant to interact with the Storj service, or create restricted Access Grants - child Access Grants of the parent created in the Satellite Admin Console.

 If you want to learn more, check out the [](docId:M-5oxBinC6J1D-qSNjKYS) section or read all about [](docId:bNywu7-9KLjYfk5LBQABx).